playgameservices/cpp-ios-basic-samples/samples-ios/CollectAllTheStarsNative/README.md

   something appropriate for your Provisioning Profile.
 (It will probably look like com.<your_company>.CollectAllTheStars)
     * If you plan on only running this on an emulator, you can leave it as-is.
-2. Click the "Info" tab and go down to the bottom where you see "URL Types".
-Expand this and change the "Identifier" and "URL Schemes" from `com.example.CollectAllTheStars` to whatever you used in Step 1.
-3. If you have already created this application in the Play Console (because you have created the Android or web version of the game, for example), you can skip steps 4 and 5 below.
+4. If you have already created this application in the Play Console (because you have created the Android or web version of the game, for example), you can skip steps 4 and 5 below.
 All you will need to do is...
     * Link the iOS version of your game, as described in the "Link Your Platform-